m-ab-s/media-autobuild_suite/README.md

  - fontconfig
  - freetype
  - gsm
+ - gnutls (standalone and lib for ffmpeg)
  - lame (standalone and lib for ffmpeg)
  - libass
  - libbluray
  - libutvideo
  - ogg
+ - mp3lame (standalone and lib for ffmpeg)
  - mp4box (standalone)
  - sdl (for ffplay)
  - speex (standalone and lib for ffmpeg)